setville/klipbian-klipperOS/README.md

 3. https://wiki.lineageos.org/adb_fastboot_guide#On_Windows

 >WARNING!!!
 Be sure to have a backup of your phone's firmware and a full nandroid backup with twrp so you wont have to reflash lineageos everytime things don't work.
-- After downloading the zip file, unpack it and open a command prompt or powershell terminal ing the folder. make sure you have the path of platform tools included in yout Environment variables.(refer to Prep work #3)
+- After downloading the zip file, unpack it and open a command prompt or powershell terminal in the folder. make sure you have the path of platform tools included in yout Environment variables.(refer to Prep work #3)

 Flashing procedure (built in emmc)
 1. Put phone in fastboot mode and flash lk2nd.img using the commands "fastboot erase boot" followed by "fastboot flash boot lk2nd.img" without quotes.